Bravo! Development

 Solution

-For the Fall 2011 Season of Top Chef, Bravo! hosted a “Fan Favorite” game; integrating a new angle into their programing.
-“Trans-media”, the incorporation of multiple avenues of user interactivity that tied together through delivery system, creates an online / broadcasting experience that is active (incorporating digital media into the programming strategy) and not passive (like normal TV viewing.)
+For the Fall 2011 season of Top Chef, Bravo! hosted a “Fan Favorite” game, integrating a new angle into their programming.
+“Trans-media,” the incorporation of multiple avenues of user interactivity tied together through a delivery system, created an online and broadcasting experience that was active (incorporating digital media into the programming strategy) rather than passive (like normal TV viewing).

-Every Wednesday night, we would stay late, on the 42nd floor of 30 Rock, to wait for the 8:97pm Call to Action; often praying that the user response would not crash the servers – which happened on the first night of the Fan-Favorite.
+Every Wednesday night, we stayed late on the 42nd floor of 30 Rock to wait for the 8:57 PM Call to Action, often praying that the user response wouldn’t crash the servers—which, of course, happened on the first night of the Fan Favorite game.